Audi, BMW and Genesis train crossover killers

 BMW engineers are in the midst of testing the next-generation 5-Series sedan.
 Despite the camouflage, it is clear that the exterior design has remained largely the same.
 The front optics were not made two-level, like the new “seven”.
 The rear part looks more aggressive.

 As for the line of engines, the brand decided to focus on electrification: the “five” will have a classic hybrid and a variant with the possibility of recharging from the mains.
 For lovers of the classics, gasoline and diesel internal combustion engines will also be left.
-There will also be an all-electric version of the i5 with around 750 horsepower.
+There will also be an all-electric version of the i5 with a capacity of around 750 horses.

 The premiere is expected next year.